Ways to Extract Exchange Mailbox Data from EDB to PST

 • The log files on the system get deleted

-Methods to Extract Exchange Mailboxes from EDB File
+Methods to extract Exchange mailboxes from EDB file

-However, this method can only be used to extract Exchange mailboxes from EDB for recent Exchange versions like Exchange Server 2013, 2016 and 2019.
-Follow the below steps to know how to extract EDB file via the Exchange admin center.
+Use the Exchange Admin Center to extract EDB files to PST, however, it supports only recent Exchange versions like Exchange Server 2013, 2016 and 2019.
+Follow the given steps to extract the EDB file using the Exchange admin center.

 Open Exchange Admin Center